nazifishrak/Intro-ReactNative-App/README.md

 # Intro-ReactNative-App
-A simple app from my class on introduction to React Native
+A simple app made with React Native

 If you download this repo, please run